jicksta/sync-evernote/README.md

 ruby entrypoint.rb
 ```

-This is what the output will look like:
+This is what the output might look like:

     $ ruby entrypoint.rb
     I, [2016-06-18T15:39:29.431344 #55451]  INFO -- : Saved resource: notebooks